NOAA-GFDL/MDTF-diagnostics/doc/sphinx/start_install.rst

 Obtaining the code
 ^^^^^^^^^^^^^^^^^^

-The official repo for the MDTF code is hosted at the GFDL `GitHub repo <https://github.com/NOAA-GFDL/MDTF-diagnostics>`__.
+The official repo for the MDTF code is hosted at the NOAA-GFDL `GitHub account <https://github.com/NOAA-GFDL/MDTF-diagnostics>`__.
 We recommend that end users download and test the `latest official release <https://github.com/NOAA-GFDL/MDTF-diagnostics/releases/tag/v3.0-beta.2>`__.

 To install the MDTF framework, create a directory named ``mdtf`` and unzip the code downloaded from the `release page <https://github.com/NOAA-GFDL/MDTF-diagnostics/releases/tag/v3.0-beta.2>`__ there.
 This will create a directory titled ``MDTF-diagnostics-3.0-beta.2`` containing the files listed on the GitHub page.
 Below we refer to this MDTF-diagnostics directory as ``$CODE_ROOT``.
 It contains the following subdirectories: